jpgoldberg/jpg-website/content/post/what-python-doesnt-teach/index.md

 ```

 As long as the user stays away from accessing `._theta` they will not have to
-worry or know what you use internally.
+worry or know what units you use internally.
-Indeed, it might be better and safer to not offer `.theta` at all, but just have
+Indeed you might choose not offer `.theta` at all, but just have

 ```python
 ...  # continue defining Point class
     @property
     def angle_degree(self):
         """Degrees from positive X axis."""